BrighterCommand/Docs/contents/BasicConcepts.md

 ## Event Stream

 In [message oriented middleware](#message-oriented-middleware-mom), an event stream delivers [messages](#message) (or records) via a steam.
 A consumer reads the stream at a specific offset from the start.
 Consumers can store their offsets to resume reading the stream for where they left off, or reset their offset to re-read a stream.
 Consumers neither lock, nor delete messages from the stream.
 For consuming apps to scale, the stream can be partitioned, allowing offsets to be maintained of a partition of the stream.
-By using separate consumer threads or processes to read a stream, an application can ensure that it is able to reduce the latency of reading the stream.
+By using separate consumer threads or processes to read a partition, an application can ensure that it is able to reduce the latency of reading the stream.

 Examples: Kafka, Kinesis, Redis Streams